Anushakancherala/AI-Image-Quality-Inspector/README.md

 The analysis is persisted in SQLite.
 Quality Labels

-The system returns one of three primary quality labels:
+The system returns one of three primary quality labels.

 ACCEPTABLE